-Our Wound Care service provides advanced wound healing techniques and state-of-the-art assessment, testing and treatment for people suffering from acute and chronic (hard to heal) wounds.
+Our team provides advanced wound healing techniques and state-of-the-art assessment, testing and treatment for people suffering from acute and chronic (hard to heal) wounds.
 Our specialized staff has extensive training and expertise in wound healing, and our approach is always aimed at offering cost-effective, outcome-oriented service.

 Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy has been proven to help accelerate the healing of many types of wounds and injuries to the skin that have so far resisted conventional healing therapies.
 Hyperbaric Oxygen helps the body form new blood vessels to serve areas that have been injured or may be affected by circulation disorders such as peripheral arterial disease or diabetes.

 Northern Light Mercy Hospital has two hyperbaric oxygen therapy chambers.
 Mercy’s hyperbaric chambers are transparent, single-person chambers, about the size of a hospital bed.
 Our specialized hyperbaric therapy team includes physicians, two hyperbaric certified nurses, and a specially trained hyperbaric technologist.
 Hyperbaric oxygen treatments usually last from one-and-a-half to two hours, administered once daily, five days a week.
 Treatment is usually 6 or 12 weeks long.
 Patients can relax during treatment by listening to music or watching TV on a screen specially fitted to the chamber.